Penguins molting at Hut Point, near McMurdo Station with cross and sea ice in the background

 In fact, a few of the closest friends I made on the ice could not have been more different than me: two middle-aged white guys from the other side of the country.

-And because there’s no WiFi (more on that later), you actually talk to other people while eating instead of staring at your phone.
+And because there’s limited WiFi (more on that later), you actually talk to other people while eating instead of staring at your phone.

 Meals can quickly turn into an hours-long event having discussions with people who sound like fictitious superhero movie characters because you think there’s no way that an actual human with such a remarkable and seemingly impossible life could exist.
 And yet, in McMurdo— they do.